JBR-Sapeta/JBR-Sapeta/README.md

 ## My Projects
 This repository contains a collection of projects that have been designed and written from inception to completion by myself.
 Each project show my knowledge and skills.
-I am currently working on projects that are more advanced, to further develop my skills.
+I am currently working on projects that are more even advanced, to further develop my skills.

  ### WaveUp - Frontend - 06.2023 - [code]( https://github.com/JBR-Sapeta/TS--React--WaveUp)
 - Prototype in Figma